Welcome to The Manipulus/Consolatorium Project

 The editor gratefully acknowledges financial support for this project provided by an Insight Grant awarded in 2021 by the Social Sciences and Humanities Research Council of Canada (SSHRC) for The Digital Auctores Project.

-Funds allocated to this project have been used to acquire relevant research materials and pay the salary of Sophia Starkey, an MA student at the Centre for Medieval Studies, who transcribed the text from Amerbach's 1492 edition of Consolatorium in summer 2024.
+Funds allocated to this project have been used to acquire relevant research materials and pay the salary of Sophia Starkey, an MA student at the Centre for Medieval Studies, who assisted in the preparation of this edition in the Summer and Fall of 2024.

 Thanks are also due to Universitätsbibliothek Basel for the online provision of that book.